Siphon880gh/rapid-tools-suite/readme.md

 <p/>
 **FAQs:**<br/>
 *Question:* What are commands or command lines?<br/>
 *Answer:* You enter them at the browser console.
-On Chrome, open the console with CMD+OPT+J (On Mac) or CTRL+SHIFT+J (On PC).<br/>
+On Chrome, open the console with CMD+OPT+J (On Mac) or CTRL+SHIFT+J (On PC).
+For Firefox, replace with the key 'K'.
+Instructions for other browsers [here](http://webmasters.stackexchange.com/questions/8525/how-to-open-the-javascript-console-in-different-browsers#answer-77337)<br/><br/>
 You are basically calling functions that have been defined in the webpage's javascript and still available after loading.
 But because you type them in the console, they are also called commands.<br/>
 <p/>
 **TROUBLESHOOTING:**<br/>
 *Problem:* Tooltips won't load?
 Console shows error ".tooltip() is not a function"<br/>
-*Solution #1:* If not using EZLOADER's load_depends, then make sure you load jQuery before Bootstrap tooltips.
-Or just call load_depends() to make loading dependencies for Rapid Tools Suite easier..<br/>
+*Solution #1:* Make sure you load jQuery before Bootstrap (or custom build with tooltips).<br/>
 *Solution #2:* Make sure you don't load jQuery more than once because that can cause the error as well.<br/>
 <p/>

 **TEMPLATE: SEND TO TEAM MEMBERS:**<br/>
 There is a narration that explains the website layout.
 And as you read the narration, it may tell you to press a key to highlight the part of the website it's talking about.<br/>
-1. Open the webpage on Chrome/Firefox.<br/>
+1. With the webpage loaded, open the browser's console:<br/>
-2. The story appears in the console:<br/>
 <p/>
     A. On Chrome, to open the console:<br/>
        CTRL+SHIFT+J on PC<br/>